theguptaji/k8s-starter/README.md

 * Layout has a navigation area on the right which is hidable 🚀🏁
 * Setup third party library for code editor 🚀🏁
 * Create basic chapter structure 🚀🏁
-* Setup third party library for animation area ⏳👨🏼‍💻💪🏼
+* Setup third party library for animation area - flowchart-vue 🚀🏁
-* State management via vuex 👨🏼‍💻💪🏼
+* State management via vuex 🚀🏁
+* Access data via `mapGetters` and `mapActions` 💪🏼👨🏼‍💻⏳
+* Add methods for rendering the nodes to the main board 💪🏼👨🏼‍💻⏳